JDS Yukikaze: Construction and career

 The ship was laid down at the Mitsubishi shipyard in Nagasaki on 17 December 1954, launched on 20 August 1955 and commissioned on 31 July 1956 with the hull number (DD-102).
 She was put into service on 31 July, and was incorporated into the Yokosuka District Force.

-On 1 April 1957, it became the flagship of the 2nd Self-Defense Fleet and the flagship of the 1st Escort Group in place of the guard ship JDS Keyaki.
+On 1 April 1957, Yukikaze became the flagship of the 2nd Self-Defense Fleet and the flagship of the 1st Escort Group in place of the guard ship JDS Keyaki.

-From 10 January – 26 March 1959, a special renovation work was carried out at the Ishikawajima Heavy Industries Tokyo Factory, and four rear depth charge projectors and one depth charge projection rail were removed, and Mk.2 was short.
+From 10 January to 26 March 1959, a special renovation work was carried out at the Ishikawajima Heavy Industries Tokyo Factory, and four rear depth charge projectors and one depth charge projection rail were removed, and Mk.2 was short.
 Equipped with one torpedo launcher on each side.
 Replaced anti-submarine active sonar from QHBa to SQS-11A and passive sonar from QDA to SQR-4 / SQA-4.
 Replaced the 5-inch gun fire control system from Mk.51 to Mk.57.
 In addition, construction work was carried out, such as the installation of a new identification friend or foe device, the replacement of the electronic warfare device from OLR-3 to OLR-4, and the installation of air conditioning and ventilation equipment in the battle compartment rooms.
 On 1 July, the same year, the Self-Defense Fleet Command abolished the concurrent role of the 1st Escort Group Command, and along with this, Yukikaze became the flagship under the direct control of the Self-Defense Fleet.

 In February 1960, an offshore refueling device was installed.
-From 18 May to 22 July of the same year, he participated in the 4th pelagic practice voyage and visited Hawaii and the west coast of the United States.
+From 18 May to 22 July of the same year, she participated in the 4th pelagic practice voyage and visited Hawaii and the west coast of the United States.